davetrux/cheatsheets/DockerCommands.md

 ## Shell Into A Container

 Note: the container must have a shell.
-Alpine images do not have one
+Alpine images do not have one for instance.

 ```
 sudo docker exec -it <containerId> bash